Wheels of Terror: Plot

 After pursuing the car through town and down dirt roads, Laura loses sight of the car and is pulled over by a motorcycle cop.
 While the officer is talking to Laura and calling for backup, the car reappears and rams the cop, killing him instantly.
 The driver then speeds away with Stephanie leaning out the window, crying for help.
 Laura resumes the chase after the car, despite the kids continuously pleading for her to slow down.
 Soon, the bus nearly drives off the edge of a cliff near a train bridge.
 As Laura tries to restart the bus and put it in reverse, the car appears behind the bus and rams it repeatedly, trying to send it over the edge, but Laura manages to start up the bus and back it away from the edge, making the chase resume once again.

 Laura chases the car to a construction site and lets the kids off, asking them to call the police at a nearby trailer.
 After a long hunt, the car appears and tries to run Laura down when she gets out of the bus, but she manages to climb aboard and continue the chase.
 As they rumble into a quarry, Laura rams the car repeatedly, but is unsuccessful at stopping it.
 Finally, after a lengthy chase around the quarry, Stephanie manages to climb out of the Charger and climb onto the bus to her mother.
 Laura then rams the Charger and sends it tumbling over the edge of a cliff.
 Laura and Stephanie are tearfully reunited, however, just when it seems that the whole ordeal is ending, the car unexpectedly reappears, with its roof visibly caved-in, and accelerates straight towards the bus.

-Laura manages to restart the bus and reverse out of the path of the speeding Charger, causing the car to fly off of a cliff and drop down the into the quarry.
+Laura manages to restart the bus and reverse out of the path of the speeding Charger, causing the car to fly off of a cliff and drop down into the quarry.
 The car lands in a small storage building full of explosives, resulting in an explosion which incinerates the car and the driver.

 In the ending scene, Laura and Stephanie are seen boarding the school bus and driving off into the sunset.